tdreyno/awardwinningfjords/source/2011/02/18/model-and-data-store-javascriptmvc.html.markdown

 ---
-title: "Model and Data Store: JavascriptMVC"
+title: !
+'Model and Data Store: JavascriptMVC'
 date: 2011-02-18
+blog_editor_id: 43
 ---

 Last time, [I wrote about client-side models] in an abstract way using plain Javascript.
 Understanding the purpose of models and encapulating model-specific functionality is important for code organization, but you will end up having to write a bunch of code to support your models.
 For example, converting and parsing JSON values, figuring out how and when to push changes to the server and client-side validations.